Trade and Service Marks

 Granting: if there is no obstacle to the registration, the Patent Office will register the trademark and then inform the applicant.
 Disclaimer is not allowed.

-Delivery of document: the Patent Office issues the certificate of registration on the Register.
+Delivery of document: the Patent Office issues the certificate of registration in paper format.
 The registration will then be announced in the Gazette within six months from the registration.

 Beginning of protection: as from the date of the application.